dpa99c/phonegap-launch-navigator/README.md

 # Opening the native navigation app on iOS

-There's no need for an iOS version of this plugin because the native navigation app on iOS can be launched using pure Javascript using the *magic* "maps" protocol:
+There's no need for an iOS version of this plugin because the native navigation app on iOS can be launched using pure Javascript using the *magic* "maps" protocol.
+You can see this working in an [example project](https://github.com/dpa99c/phonegap-launch-navigator-example).

 ## Navigate to latitude/longitude
 ```